 New Haven, CT – An Urban Community with 19 Distinct Neighborhoods

-Celebrating it’s tenth year with READy for the Grade, New Haven Free Public Library’s Wilson Branch resumed full onsite programming in 2022 with more hours and unique educational activities and partnerships.
-Educators offered sight word practice with live musical accompaniment, bi-lingual reading aloud, and movement and arts-based literacy activities, plus family nights, puppet shows, and health and nutrition tips.
+Celebrating its twelfth year with READy for the Grade, New Haven Free Public Library’s Wilson Branch returned to its comprehensive pre-pandemic programming in 2024.
+Educators offered sight word practice with live musical accompaniment, bi-lingual reading aloud, and movement and arts-based literacy activities, plus family nights, puppet shows, and a magician.
+Meanwhile, at the Stetson Branch, in the Dixwell Q-House Community Center, a new coordinator and new teachers nearly doubled enrollment in its third year.
+Stetson’s programming included 4-hour sessions 2 days per week, plus Saturday sessions.
+Local artists engaged students and families during weekly literacy nights.

-13 children participated an average of 31 hours, including family nights.
+9 children participated regularly, an average of 44 hours, including family nights.

-Using Pioneer Valley assessments, Stetson Branch staff tested 6 children at the start and end of summer.
+Using High Frequency Assessments, Stetson Branch staff tested 11 children at the start and end of summer.
 100% maintained or increased their reading skills.

 What New Haven Parents Say